Best Way to Save Money for Kids and Their Future

 Start saving for your children’s future sooner rather than later

-You should start saving for your kids as soon as they are born so you do not risk falling behind on savings payments or even start contributing too little too late.
+You should start saving for your kids as soon as they are born, so you do not risk falling behind on savings payments or even start contributing too little too late.
 Having a baby is expensive, especially if you require daycare and other essentials.
-But, you should still find a way to budget and put some money away every month.
+But you should still find a way to budget and put some money away every month.
 If you start now, you can generate a healthy amount of money before they turn 18 years old, and this helps you establish a strong foundation that can help them financially when they need it, whether going to university, buying their first car, or purchasing a home.

 Even putting away just £10 per month into a savings account will amount to more than £2000 saved by the time they reach 18, plus whatever interest or bonuses may be added depending on the type of savings account you save in.
-Saving £10 per month might not seem like much, but a lump sum of over £2000 can be a great help when they need their first car or deposit for renting a flat.
+Saving £10 per month might not seem like much, but a lump sum of over £2000 can be a great help when they need their first car or a deposit for renting a flat.
 They might even put it towards saving for a house.
 It could help with their first university costs, books, a laptop or whatever upfront expenses they might incur.

 Doubling this to £20 per month, if this is affordable, will really lend them a helping hand with well over £4000 saved by the time they are 18.
 Looking at it as £5 per week doesn’t sound quite so bad.

-Hopefully, this is a good plan so they can have a starting lump sum from us as they enter adulthood and then we can help them out every now and then when they really need it to avoid financial stress.
+Hopefully, this is a good plan so they can have a starting lump sum from us as they enter adulthood, and then we can help them out every now and then when they really need it to avoid financial stress.
 We still want to encourage them to be independent and make their own money and financial decisions, not rely on us for money.

-Although I have my own debt story as a youngster which you may know, I never had anyone to borrow money from as an adult or to ask.
-Having to pay back every last penny myself and not having anyone to turn to for borrowing money meant I had to learn to finance myself as an adult and become responsible which I think is important for true independence.
+Although I have my own debt story as a youngster, which you may know, I never had anyone to borrow money from as an adult or to ask.
+Having to pay back every last penny myself and not having anyone to turn to for borrowing money meant I had to learn to finance myself as an adult and become responsible, which I think is important for true independence.

-If I could have just asked for money from a parent then I may have been even more frivolous with cash and not accepted responsibility for my actions or learnt how to budget properly.
+If I could have just asked for money from a parent, then I may have been even more frivolous with cash and not accepted responsibility for my actions or learnt how to budget properly.
 I hope my children will be financially independent too and not expect help or money lent.
 We can then choose to help them as a surprise when they are in times of need or for occasional treats.

 For us, it’s not just about giving them a load of money, but giving them a modest starting lump sum when they turn 18 and then helping them financially on occasion during adulthood.
 We still want them to be financially independent and have their own financial responsibilities.